-Students are not permitted to practice in any clinical, laboratory, or classroom activities with active or suspected tuberculosis disease.
+Students are not permitted to practice in any externship, laboratory, or classroom activities with active or suspected tuberculosis disease.
+All students are required to undergo initial and annual tuberculosis screening while enrolled in an allied health program.

 For students with no history of previous annual tuberculin skin testing (TST), an initial two-step is required.
 For those students with previous annual and/or current TST (within the past 364 days) who provide evidence by documentation, only a current one-step TST is required.
-A current one-step TST is valid and may be accepted by the College only if completed within the past 90 days and can be verified through an appropriately credentialed healthcare provider.
+A current one-step TST is valid and may be accepted by the college only if completed within the past 90 days and can be verified through an appropriately credentialed healthcare provider.